ericcornelissen/shescape/docs/tips.md

 ## Do

-This section provides tips for what you can do to protect against shell injection in addition to or instead of using Shescape.
+This section provides tips for what you can do to protect against shell injection in addition to, or instead of, using Shescape.

 ### Use Indirection